pravin-294/SQL-sales-analysis-project/README.md

 ---

-## 🛠️ SQL Skills Demonstrated
+## 🛠️ Skills Demonstrated
-- Data Cleaning and Transformation
+- SQL Data Cleaning and Transformation
 - CASE WHEN and Conditional Aggregation
 - Common Table Expressions (CTEs)
 - Window Functions (ROW_NUMBER)
 - Date and Time Functions
 - GROUP BY, ORDER BY, and ROLLUP
 - Business-focused SQL querying
+- Basic Python–MySQL integration using SQLAlchemy

+---

+## 📓 Python Notebook (Additional Work)
+A Jupyter Notebook is included to demonstrate **awareness of Python-based data access**:

+**`notebooks/python_mysql_connection_and_analysis.ipynb`**

+This notebook shows:
+- Connecting Python to MySQL using **SQLAlchemy**
+- Fetching sales data from the database
+- Performing basic analysis using **Pandas**

+> Note: SQL remains the primary analysis tool in this project.
+> The notebook is included to demonstrate Python–SQL integration awareness.

 ---